gobo-eiffel/gobo/test/gelint/validity/vhpr3/test9/Readme.txt

 TEST DESCRIPTION:
 ----------------------------------------------------------------------
-Class BB inherits from CC [DD [like Current]], but 'like Current' is not only made up of class names nor names of formal generic parameters.
+Class BB inherits from CC [like name], but 'like name' is not only made up of class names nor names of formal generic parameters.
 Validity VHPR-3 is violated.
 ----------------------------------------------------------------------